 International students are encouraged to first speak with their academic department for any eligible department support.
 Most graduate student loan programs are for US Citizens and eligible noncitizens only.
 A few US banks will offer student loans to international students if the loan is co-signed by a creditworthy US citizen or eligible noncitizen.

 To be considered for educational loans, you will need to complete the following required forms every year:

 You can expect to receive notification of availability of an award letter at your Stanford email address within 6 to 8 weeks of completing all application requirements.
 You can track your status and award information on Axess.

 The budget amounts for tuition, campus health service fee and medical insurance reflect the amounts that you will be charged on your University bill.
 All other budget items are allowances meant to estimate the typical costs incurred by graduate students.

 If you have children or other legal dependents, we may be able to add allowances for dependent care and other costs to your budget.
-You should list all of your family members and any expected child-care expenses on your Graduate Student Loan and FWS Application and provide documentation of your expenses.
+You should list all of your family members and any expected child-care expenses on your Graduate Student Loan Application and provide documentation of your expenses.